 How we can help you

-• Know what laws there are that regulate email by getting an Email Compliance Guide, attending training on email law or reading insights on this website.
+• Learn about the laws regulating email by obtaining an Email Compliance Guide, attending email law training, or reading insights on this website.

 • Regulate how employees use email in your organisation by implementing an Email Use Policy and Code of Behaviour (containing guidelines around acceptable use).